+You can move this amount into an accumulation account within the fund or transfer it to another complying fund of your choice.
 You should seek professional financial advice before you decide to transfer your benefit.
 You can find more information about our accumulation account at aware.com.au/pds

-Investment fees and costs, and transaction costs
+6 Investment fees and costs, and transaction costs